alexch/codelikethis/public/lessons/agile_development/planning.md

 It’s up to the customer, BUT here are some guidelines:

-* prioritize by business value (higher value first)
+* by business value (higher value first)
-* prioritize by risk (higher risk first)
+* by risk (higher risk first)
-* prioritize by effort (easy wins first)
+* by effort (easy wins first)
-* prioritize by simplicity (technical merit first, e.g. code quality or UI consistency or system stability)
+* by simplicity (technical merit first, e.g. code quality or UI consistency or system stability)
-* prioritize by cost (but weigh dev hours against cash expenses)
+* by cost (but weigh dev hours against cash expenses or profit/loss/ROI)
+* randomly!

+# How to Estimate?

+Each team needs to choose its "story point" scale, but in general...

+* 1 point = 1 pair-day or less
+* 2 points = a few pair-days
+* 3 points = a lot; try to split into several stories
+* 0 points = **actually** a few minutes, like changing button text

 # Acceptance Meetings